maxGraph/maxGraph/packages/docs/migrate-from-mxgraph.md

 This is currently not supported in maxGraph: https://github.com/maxGraph/maxGraph/issues/154 "Add a way to not use default style properties when computing cell style"

+## Conclusion

+By following these guidelines and updating your codebase accordingly, you should be able to migrate your application from `mxGraph` to `maxGraph`.
+Remember to thoroughly test your application after the migration to ensure its functionality is preserved.
+If you encounter any issues during the migration process, refer to the `maxGraph` documentation or seek assistance from the `maxGraph` community.